ariard/lightning-rfc/07-routing-gossip.md

 - MAY rate-limit messages by dropping them.

 ## Rationale

+`len` allows larger messages to be sent than the standard 1300 bytes allowed for an HTLC onion, but this should be used sparingly as it is reduces anonymity set, hence the recommendation that it either look like an HTLC onion, or if larger, be a fixed size.

 `blinding` is critical to the use of blinded paths: there are various means by which a blinded path is passed to a node.
 The receipt of an